Seeded Poisson Factorization: leveraging domain knowledge to fit topic models: Empirical results

-The model exhibits varying performance across categories.
+The classification performance of the SPF topic model is summarized in Table~\ref{tab:classification_results}.
+Clearly, SPF provides excellent classification performance in categorizing Amazon customer feedback across all six product categories, despite slight differences among categories.
+The overall accuracy of the model is 0.73, which is consistent with the weighted average F1-score (0.73), accounting for the varying sample sizes across categories.
+The macro average F1-score (0.72) is slightly lower, reflecting the imbalanced performance among categories.
 For instance, the highest F1-score is observed for the `Toys' category ($0.87$), reflecting both high precision ($0.92$) and recall ($0.82$).
-This suggests strong alignment between predicted and true labels.
+This suggests a strong alignment between the predicted and true labels.
 Conversely, the `Grocery' category achieves the lowest F1-score ($0.66$), driven by a significant imbalance between precision ($0.51$) and recall ($0.94$).
 This discrepancy indicates a tendency to over-predict the `Grocery' category, resulting in higher recall at the cost of precision.
-The over-prediction of the `Grocery' topic is also reflected in the highest TP assignment certainty score of $0.78$.
+The over-prediction of the `Grocery' topic is also reflected in the highest ACTP score of $0.78$.
 By contrast, the `Health' category shows an inverted pattern, with a high precision ($0.75$) but a much lower recall ($0.46$), indicating under-representation in predictions.
-In the `Health' category, the model exhibits the lowest TP assignment certainty at $0.64$, indicating that it is on average less confident in the assignment compared to all other categories when correctly assigning a document.
-At the same time, the FP assignment certainty is the highest among all categories at $0.60$.
+In the `Health' category, the model exhibits the lowest ACTP score at $0.64$, indicating that SPF is on average less confident in the assignment compared to all other categories when correctly assigning a review.
+At the same time, the ACFP score is the highest among all categories at $0.60$.
 This combination of low confidence in true positives and high confidence in false positives highlights the model's particular struggle with distinguishing health-related feedback, emphasizing the need for further refinement in this category.
 Table~\ref{tab:betas} shows that the topic-term intensities of seed words for the `Grocery' and `Health' category are in general not as strong as the ones for the other categories.
 This likely contributes to the lower classification performance observed for these categories.
 The correct specification of seed words appears to be a crucial factor in achieving high classification performance, as demonstrated by the results in the `Toys' category.
 This highlights the model's particularly strong performance in categories with distinct linguistic characteristics.
 However, categories like `Grocery' and `Health' reveal areas where the model might benefit from further refinement, such as enhanced domain-specific seed words or adjustments to address label imbalance.
-Also including an additional unseeded topic which captures feedbacks discussing the purchasing process rather than the product could improve the categorization of the feedback items.
-The overall accuracy and balanced macro and weighted averages suggest a generally robust model.
-Further refinement could enhance performance in underperforming categories.
+In addition, including an additional unseeded topic that captures feedbacks discussing the purchasing process rather than the product could improve the categorization of the feedback items.
+Nevertheless, the overall accuracy and balanced macro and weighted averages suggest a generally robust model, even if further refinement could enhance performance in underperforming categories.